tristanpendergrass/burger-boss/README.md

 [x] Make game "Main menu" state
 [x] Make game "over" state with score and retry button [x] Display score on end screen (and par)
-[ ] Add high scores with local storage displayed on main menu [ ] Add How to Play
-[x] Improve styles of timer and burger score on right [ ] Make burgers change color as they move
+[x] Add high scores with local storage displayed on main menu [x] Improve styles of timer and burger score on right

 ## Bonus
 [ ] Difficulty levels
+[ ] Add How to Play